zac7777/Entropy/Entropy/Classes/Duellist.md

 ##### Base:
 EP bonus: +15
-Weapon proficiency bonus: +1
+Insight bonus when determining turn order: +3

 ---
 #### Level 1:

-HP: 4d12 + 2 * Power
+HP: 2d8 + Insight
-AP: 3 + Endurance
+AP: 5 + Reasoning

 *Zero in:* whenever you land a hit (either with a spell or a weapon), spells you cast this turn have +1 to their minimum and you gain -5 accuracy until end of turn
 ###### Moves